Solo Travel in Hong Kong

 180m away from the Central-Mid-Levels Escalators, you can find Pottinger Street, also known as ‘Stone Slabs Street’ or ‘石板街’ in Chinese, which is named after the first governor of Hong Kong, Henry Pottinger.
 Built on a steep slope, it is paved with granite of different sizes for drainage purpose.
 You can find small Hong Kong style stores which is painted in green along the street.

 If you are a party Girl about the Globe, and are looking for things to do in Hong Kong at night alone, Lan Kwai Fong (a 6 minutes walk from the Central-Mid-Levels Escalators), is a good place to visit where you can find over 90 restaurants and bars which open until late.

 The five metres long mural at Graham Street of Alex Croft which depicts the old Hong Kong city view is one the hottest Instagram or Facebook check in places in Hong Kong.

 Situated in the former Central Police Station built in 1864, Tai Kwun, which means ‘Big Station’ in Chinese, is revitalised and opened to the public in 2018.
 It is now a centre for heritage and arts with special exhibitions.
 After getting a Tai Kwun Pass online, you will be eligible to visit the compound in fixed time slot.

 The Peak is one of the most visited attractions in Hong Kong because one can view the Victoria Harbour with no blockings.
-Going there by the Peak Tram is also a good experience as you can view the city while ascending to the Peak or descending from it.
+Going there by the Peak Tram is also a good experience as you can view the Hong Kong skyline while ascending to the Peak or descending from it.